manvi294/prac-ml/README.md

     ' Store the header values in an array headerArray = headerRow.Value

-    ' Check if the user form is already displayed
-    On Error Resume Next
-    Set userInputForm = New UserFormName
-    If Err.Number = 0 Then
-        userInputForm.Hide
-    Else
-        Set userInputForm = Nothing
-    End If
-    On Error GoTo 0

-    ' Show the hidden user form
-    If userInputForm Is Nothing Then
-        Set userInputForm = New UserFormName
-    End If

-    With userInputForm
-        ' Set the properties of the user form
-        .Caption = "Select Header"
-        .Width = 300
-        .Height = 100

-        ' Set the properties of the combo box control on the user form With .ComboBox1
+    ' Set the properties of the combo box control on the user form With ComboBox1
         .List = Application.Transpose(headerArray)
         .Style = fmStyleDropDownList
         .Font.Size = 12
     End With

-        ' Show the user form
-        .Show
+End Sub

+Private Sub ComboBox1_Change()
     ' Store the selected header value
-        selectedHeader = .ComboBox1.Value
+    selectedHeader = ComboBox1.Value

-    End With
+    ' Set the formClosed flag to True formClosed = True

-    ' Clean up the user form
+    ' Hide the user form
-    Unload userInputForm
+    Me.Hide

     ' Check if a header was selected
     If Not IsEmpty(selectedHeader) Then
-        ' Loop through the header row to find the selected header For Each headerCell In headerRow
-            If headerCell.Value = selectedHeader Then
         ' Perform functions based on the selected header ' Add your code here

-                ' Exit the loop once the header is found Exit For
+        ' Example: Count the number of non-empty cells in the selected column Dim selectedColumn As Range
+        Dim rowCount As Long
+        Set selectedColumn = Sheet1.Rows(1).Find(selectedHeader).EntireColumn
+        rowCount = Application.WorksheetFunction.CountA(selectedColumn)

+        ' Print the count in Sheet2
+        Sheet2.Range("A1").Value = "Count: " & rowCount
     End If
-        Next headerCell
-    End If
+End Sub

+Private Sub UserForm_QueryClose(Cancel As Integer, CloseMode As Integer)
+    ' Check if the form is closed without selecting a header If Not formClosed Then
+        ' Prompt the user to make a selection
+        MsgBox "Please select a header before closing the form.", vbExclamation, "Selection Required" Cancel = True ' Prevent the form from closing End If
 End Sub